 Am I entitled to a grant for my stay abroad?

-Only for mobility within member States of the European Union.
-For mobility outside Europe, it requires inquiries directed to local authorities within your « home » region (City hall, departmental and regional councils), except Brittany.
+Only for mobility within the Member States of the European Union.
+For mobility outside Europe, you will need to inquire with the local authorities of your « home » region (City hall, departmental and regional councils), except Brittany.

-Can I apply for the grant of the Brittany region?
+Can I apply for a grant from the Brittany region?

 Can I apply for the CROUS grant (AMI)?

-No because, the School is not a public school.
+No, because Rennes School of Business is not a public school.

 How can I apply for the Erasmus grant?

-The International bursary coordinator sends an e-mail to all students potentially eligible for this grant.
-There is no step to take as long as you have not received the e-mail.
+The International Bursary Coordinator sends an e-mail to all the students who are potentially eligible for this grant.
+You do not need to take any steps until you receive this e-mail.

 Am I eligible for the Erasmus grant when going to the UK?

-No because of Brexit, the UK is no longer a member state of the European Union and no longer participates in the Erasmus programme.
+Since Brexit, the UK is not a member state of the European Union and therefore no longer participates in the Erasmus programme, meaning that you cannot apply for an Erasmus grant for an exchange in the UK.

 Should I get vaccinated?